 Also during that time, The Reader’s parent company, Pioneer Publishing, diversified into fast-growing consumer and advertising segments, including: TheReader.com (2002), ABM Enterprises-The Leader in Latino Print Publications (2004), OmahaJobs.com (2005) and OmahaJobs.com Job Fairs (2010).

-Over the past 21 years, The Reader has published well over 25,000 stories, thanks to contributions from hundreds of creative individuals.
-In addition to event listings, edgy feature stories and vigorous coverage of Omaha’s music and arts scenes, staples of the magazine include an alternative health column by Michael Braunstein, a local column from Tim McMahan and the ever forward-looking Dr. Mysterian.
+The Reader has published well over 30,000 stories, thanks to contributions from hundreds of creative individuals.
+In addition to event listings, edgy feature stories and vigorous coverage of Omaha’s music and arts scenes, staples of the magazine include eagerly anticipated (and sometimes controversial) film reviews by Ryan Syrek and a local column from Tim McMahan.
 For well over a decade, The Reader was also home to a mysterious horoscope written by local blues artist MoJoPo until his passing.
-We are publishing 30,000 copies each month that are distributed to roughly 450 delivery points.
+We are publishing 18,500 copies each month that are distributed to roughly 450 delivery points.

 Starting in 2008, The Reader team has also become a local leader in digital marketing services under the brand PioneerMedia.Me.